Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/analytics_getting_started_terraform/guide.en-gb.md

 ## Objective

-Public Cloud managed analytics services allow you to focus on building and deploying cloud applications while OVHcloud takes care of the analytics infrastructure and maintenance.
+Public Cloud Managed Analytics services allow you to focus on building and deploying cloud applications while OVHcloud takes care of the analytics infrastructure and maintenance.

-**This guide explains how to order an OpenSearch instance of a Analytics service using Terraform.**
+**This guide explains how to order an OpenSearch instance of an Analytics service using Terraform.**

 ## Requirements

 - [Terraform >= 0.17.1](https://www.terraform.io/) installed
-- Access to the [OVHcloud API](https://api.ovh.com/) (create your credentials by consulting [this guide](/pages/manage_and_operate/api/first-steps))
+- Access to the [OVHcloud API](/links/api) (create your credentials by consulting [this guide](/pages/manage_and_operate/api/first-steps))
-- A [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/) in your OVHcloud account
+- A [Public Cloud project](/links/public-cloud/public-cloud) in your OVHcloud account

 ## Instructions